The Shady Side Of Kyrie Irving

 In September 2021, the NBA introduced new safety protocols to address COVID-19, including severe restrictions on players who refused to be vaccinated for the virus.
 Kyrie Irving, then playing for the Brooklyn Nets, was among the NBA players who declined the vaccine; however, New York City had instituted its own restrictions, requiring that all athletes playing or even practicing in the city be vaccinated.
 As a result, when the team held a media day, Irving could only participate via Zoom and not in person.

-Irving wound up sitting out the season because of his refusal to get vaccinated.
+Irving wound up sitting out the home games that season because of his refusal to get vaccinated.
 "I made my decision already and I'm standing on it," he said during a press conference, as reported by NBC Sports.
 According to Irving, his decision to refuse the vaccine wasn't necessarily due to anti-vax beliefs, but as a protest against the mandates insisting he be vaccinated in order to play.
 "That's for all the unvaccinated people being fired from work," he added.
 "It's not just about me, that's been my message the whole time."

 He opened up even more when he appeared on Kevin Durant's "The ETCs" podcast.
 "It was like an ultimatum given to me," he said, via the New York Post.
 "It's either you work and get vaccinated, just like this ultimatum was given to other people ...
 I knew I was doing the right thing for me.
 And I had to stay rooted in that decision."